Edward St Aubyn's Patrick Melrose coming to TV in May 2018

 What is Patrick Melrose about?

 Each episode of Patrick Melrose is devoted to one of the novels in Edward St Aubyn’s series (Never Mind, Bad News, Some Hope, Mother’s Milk and At Last).
-From abuse to addiction, episode one opens as the twenty something Patrick flies to New York to collect his father’s ashes, and goes on to spend a drug-crazed 24 hours.
+Episode one opens as the twenty something Patrick flies to New York to collect his father’s ashes, and goes on to spend a drug-crazed 24 hours in the city.
 Episode two, set in the South of France in the 60s, takes place in the family’s chateau where the sadistic and terrifying David Melrose (Hugo Weaving) dominates the lives of his son Patrick and his rich and unhappy American mother (Jennifer Jason Leigh).
 Episode three offers a sober and clean Patrick the possibility of recovery, and episode four shows the now-married Patrick as a father, struggling with child rearing, adultery and his mother's desire for assisted suicide.
 Finally, in episode five Patrick tries to solve the puzzle of his parents, and gropes towards tentative recovery.

 The series has been written by BAFTA Award nominee David Nicholls and directed by Edward Berger.
 Each era has been recreated with a distinct visual style, creating a unique sense of time and place for each episode.